wxyz-abcd/node-haxball/README.md

   - `getRoomList()`: returns the current room list. returns `Promise(roomListArray)`
   - `keyState(dirX, dirY, kick)`: returns an integer key state value to be used in `Room.setKeyState`. dirX = oneof\[-1:left, 0:still, 1:right\], dirY = oneof\[-1:up, 0:still, 1:down\], kick = true/false.
   - `getGeo()`: connects to Haxball's geolocation API to get your location based on IP address. you can use it directly as "geo" key inside "storage" object. returns `Promise(geoLocationObject)`
+  - `getDefaultStadiums()`: get default stadium array.
+  - `parseStadium(textDataFromHbsFile, onError)`: parse text as a stadium object and return it.
+  - `exportStadium(stadium)`: generate and return text(.hbs) content from a stadium object.

 - `Room`: Main static room functions.
   - `create(createParams, commonParams)`: create a room with given parameters.